locustcloud/locust-cloud/locust_cloud/docs/2-examples.rst

 Passing options to Locust
 =========================

-Any parameters specified on command line that are not recognized by ``locust-cloud`` will be passed along to Locust.
+Any arguments specified on command line will be passed along to Locust.
 This allows for a seamless transition from local runs to cloud runs.

 Here's how to run a 100 User test, start immediately, run for 60 seconds, quit 1s after finishing and print statistics to the console while running: